 Our next Koreh will be on January 20, 2019 for Tu B’Shvat (the New Year for Trees).
 The open mic filled up fast with folks wanting to share a story, poem, or song about the human relationship with the environment.
-We’re looking forward to their offerings as well as hearing featured writers Mark Winston and Renee Sarojini Saklikar.
+We’re looking forward to their offerings as well as hearing featured writers Mark Winston and Renée Sarojini Saklikar.

 We acknowledge that this event takes place on the traditional unceded territories of the Musqueam, Squamish, and Tsleil Waututh people.

 Saturday, Nov.
 17, 2018, 7:30 p.m.

 These award-winning authors and poets will read from new works and works-in-progress on the topic of roots and family.

 Saturday, Sept.
 1, 2018, 8 p.m.

 This evening will include six five-minute slam stories and an original work by story teller Cecil Hershler.

 The evening will begin with Havdalah and end with a Kol Nidre improvisation played by Dave Kauffman and Martin Gotfrit.